PeterRusznak/hashnode/clcg9lmfo000208jy33qsfeeh.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1672750829504/6cd8293d-9cbb-49bf-b906-d9a013b7dd3c.png align="center")

 Can it debug large, enterprise applications?
 No, it can't.
 Luckily.
 Because the day when it can, will be the day also when the vast majority of developers lose their jobs...

+### Shortcomings

+I could not get it to write any reasonable motoko code.
+It is probably because motoko is a pretty new language and was not that frequent in the training data.
+I tried it hard, but the code never compiled.
+I also got some Frankenstein-like monster code, where it wrote an 'actor' but the code inside the actor was solidity.
+I am however pretty sure, that as motoko gets more and more popular, the situation will greatly improve.